JuliaLang/Juleps/Formatting.md

 where `stringformat` is the appropriately defined function returning a formatted string.

-However this may result in large numbers of intermediate allocations of small strings.
+##  Performance considerations

+When considering performance, it is worth considering the desired result.

+### Output to string

+The user wants to output a Julia `String` object, similar to `string`/`@sprintf` behaviour.
+In this case, we want to avoid the intermediate allocations of the results of `stringformat`.
 Ideally we would want this to lower to something like

     io = IOBuffer()
     print(io, "π is approximately ")